bschnei/ebu-bootloader/README.md

 Upstream U-Boot is missing the device tree (.dts) and default configuration (defconfig) for the ESPRESSObin Ultra.
 The default configuration is patched in as mvebu_espressobin_ultra-88f3720_defconfig and the device tree as u-boot-dts.patch.

 ### CPU Frequency Scaling at 1.2GHz
-The Armada 3720 CPU (88F3720) is capable of speeds up to 1.2Ghz, but mainstream Linux disables 1.2Ghz as a speed for this device.
+The Armada 3720 CPU (88F3720) is capable of speeds up to 1.2Ghz, but [mainstream Linux disables 1.2Ghz](https://github.com/torvalds/linux/blob/master/drivers/cpufreq/armada-37xx-cpufreq.c#L109) as a speed for this device.
 If you flash a bootloader that sets the CPU speed to 1.2Ghz (CLOCKSPRESET=CPU_1200_DDR_750) Linux will not be able to manage the CPU frequency (cpufreq-dt does not load) and the system will run stably, but at full speed (1.2Ghz) continuously.
 For a long discussion, see [here](https://github.com/MarvellEmbeddedProcessors/linux-marvell/issues/20).

-This project adjusts the value for the Channel 0 PHY Control 2 in the mv-ddr-marvell repo to that used in [Globalscale's repo](https://github.com/globalscaletechnologies/A3700-utils-marvell/commit/feced21c4c343428eab2f99cc9c78028bb961690) which results in a stable system at all supported CPU frequencies.
-A [PR](https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell/pull/44) has been opened upstream.

 The Linux kernel needs to be patched to enable frequency scaling when the bootloader sets the CPU speed to 1.2Ghz.
-A script to patch and package the kernel for Arch Linux can be found [here](https://github.com/bschnei/linux-ebu/).
+A script to patch and package the kernel for Arch Linux can be found [here](https://github.com/bschnei/linux-a3700/).

 Alternatively, frequency scaling will work without patching the kernel if the bootloader sets the CPU clock to 1GHz (`make CLOCKSPRESET=CPU_1000_DDR_800`), but that will be the maximum available frequency to the operating system.

 ### Marvell repos
 The mv-ddr repo is used by the A3700-utils repo to make the `a3700_tool` target which is an executable.
 The executable gets copied (and renamed) to `A3700-utils-marvell/tim/ddr/ddr_tool` before being run by `A3700-utils-marvell/scripts/buildtim.sh`.
 The program generates the `ddr_static.txt` file in `A3700-utils-marvell/tim/ddr`.
 The contents of the file then get inserted by the `buildtim.sh` script into the `atf-ntim.txt` file used by TF-A to build the firmware image.
 The `ddr_static.txt` file contains instructions used to initialize memory.

-Globalscale's repos produce a `ddr_static.txt` file that differs from Marvell's in two places.
-The first difference is noted above.
-The [second difference](https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell/commit/4208ad5f2d1cee6125d3047ea1aac90a051e3d16) doesn't seem to impact system stability so we use Marvell's version.
+Globalscale's repos produce a `ddr_static.txt` file that differs from Marvell's in [one place](https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell/commit/4208ad5f2d1cee6125d3047ea1aac90a051e3d16).
+However, Marvell's version is what is currently known to be stable so that is what is used.